-When people find themselves in work situations that they feel are unbearable, often they will resign from their post.
-What most people don’t realise however, is that in some cases you may be able to prove that your employer’s conduct forced you to resign, so that you were effectively fired – this is Constructive Dismissal.
+When you find yourself in a work situation that you feel is unbearable, often you will resign from your post.
+If this happens, you may be able to prove that your employer’s conduct forced you to resign: this is constructive dismissal.

-The main reason people may want to look to prove Constructive Dismissal is so that they may then consider making a claim for either unfair or wrongful dismissal against their employer.
+The main reason people may want to prove constructive dismissal is so they can claim for unfair dismissal against their employer.

-If you’re thinking about trying to prove Constructive Dismissal but have not yet left your job, you should think extremely carefully about resigning.
-You need to prove that your employer’s behaviour constitutes a breach of contract.
-Although there are many things that may constitute and count towards a breach of contract in your employer’s behaviour, it can be very difficult to prove Constructive Dismissal.
+If you’re thinking about trying to prove constructive dismissal but have not yet left your job, you should think carefully about resigning.
+You need to prove that your employer’s behaviour amounts to a breach of contract.

-Before making any rash decisions, it’s best where possible to seek legal advice.
-The Citizen’s Advice Bureau may be able to give you a better idea whether your case may constitute Constructive Dismissal or not.
+Before making any rash decisions, you should seek legal advice.
+Citizen’s Advice may be able to give you a better idea about whether your case constitutes constructive dismissal.

-It’s always best of you can try to go through the channels of communication within the organisation first before you think about resigning.
-If you find it hard to speak to your manager, try taking it to your company’s Human Resources department and grievance procedure.
+It’s always best to go through your firm’s official channels before you resign.
+If you find it hard to speak to your manager, take it to your company’s human resources department and/or go through the grievance procedure.
 If you’re a member of a trade union, consult your representative for advice and support, and see if they can intervene in any way.
 Organisations such as ACAS can also help to mediate the situation between you and your employer.

 Under UK law, an employer is required not to behave in a way that destroys the relationship of ‘trust’ and ‘confidence’ between them and their employees.
-This is where the notion of Constructive Dismissal comes from, and there are many things that an employer may do that will indeed destroy this relationship.
+There are many things that an employer may do that will destroy this relationship.

-In some cases, the employer will have done one serious thing to this effect, but it is far more common that an accumulation of things have made you feel your position is untenable.
+If you want to claim constructive dismissal, the reasons for you leaving must be serious.
+The employer’s breach of contract may be one serious incident, but it is more common that an accumulation of things have made you feel your position is untenable.

 For more information on: